university-of-york/research-it-documentation/docs/source/index.rst

    This project is under active development.

 **Viking** is a large, Linux compute cluster with many nodes, CPUs, GPUs, lots of storage and boat loads of memory.
-Viking is housed in Sweden (of course!) in the fabulous `EcoDataCentre <https://ecodatacenter.tech/>`_, which is one of the most sustainable data centres in the whole world.
+Viking is housed in Sweden (of course!) in the forward thinking `EcoDataCentre <https://ecodatacenter.tech/>`_, which is one of the most sustainable data centres in the whole world.

 Contents
 --------